betty-van/100-days-of-code/r1-log.md

   - completed Project Euler 1: multiples of 3 or 5 under 1000 using simple iterative math and summations for faster

 ## Day 5: 10-25-19
+  - Learned about trees
+  - Working on Runoff

 ## Day 6: 10-26-19